Partner with us

 Electrical, lighting, ventilation, and security improvements.

-This full build-out transforms our current facility into a long-term home for training, creativity, mentorship, and community.
+This full build-out transforms our current facility into a long-term home for students to learn more about who they were created to be through training, creativity, mentorship, and community.